Frequently Asked Questions

 What is a public insurance adjuster in Texas?

-Any professional sent by an insurance company may have a conscious or subconscious bias toward helping the insurer, whether they admit it or not.
+Any professional sent by an insurance company may have a conscious or subconscious bias toward helping the insurer.
 Michael was an independent insurance adjuster for over four years and can tell you firsthand that they don’t bite the hand that feeds them.
 You paid your premium as an investment, and Mike will help you get the maximum return you deserve.

 Will my insurance company drop me if I hire a public adjuster?